pratd/property_search_engine_laravel/readme.md

-# Project: Property search engine - Assembler School
+# Project: Property search engine

 Deployed version of this project is hosted at Heroku:
 * **Node API -> NOT DEPLOYED YET**